 An additional easily modifiable yet critical component of rearing gnotobiotic animals is diet.
 While BHI agar can serve as a temporary food source for the insects, it has been found that it results in substantial growth deficits among nymphs when used as the sole food source for extended periods.
 While diverse diets have been tried, autoclavable rat chow is recommended as a routine diet for the maintenance of gnotobiotic insects.
 Diets not specifically formulated for sterilization were often difficult to render fully sterile, and many sterile or autoclavable laboratory animal diets were found to exhibit rapid fungal growth under nonsterile conditions.
 This tendency to degrade under nonsterile conditions rendered them unsuitable for use in experiments directly comparing gnotobiotic and nongnotobiotic insects.
 The recommended diet allows for the use of a consistent diet between gnotobiotic and standard nymphs, facilitating comparison of characteristics—such as growth rates—between the two groups.

 As others have observed27, the gnotobiotic nymphs grow more slowly than their nonsterile counterparts.
-A comparison between body lengths of gnotobiotic (n = 105) and nonsterile nymphs (n = 50) fed the same, autoclaved rodent diet and kept at room temperature reveals that nonsterile nymphs grow an average of 0.059 mm/day, while gnotobiotic nymphs grow 0.028 mm/day (p < 0.0001).
+A comparison between body lengths of gnotobiotic (n = 105) and nonsterile nymphs (n = 50) fed the same, autoclaved rodent diet and kept at room temperature reveals that nonsterile nymphs grow an average of 0.059 mm/day, while gnotobiotic nymphs grow 0.028 mm/day (p < 0.0001) (Fig 5).
 The presence of gut microbiota in P. americana has been shown to alter the insects’ metabolic rate37, and gut communities in general are thought to affect nutrient absorption38,39.
 These reasons support the observed differences in growth rate of gnotobiotic and nonsterile nymphs.

 A possible limitation to this technique is that gnotobiotic nymphs may not reach sexual maturity, as the oldest sterile cohorts are more than 10 months old and have reached only the seventh instar (out of 10; 11 being adulthood) as approximated by body length40.
 These oldest cohorts are not on the autoclaved rat diet but instead eat irradiated rat chow, a diet that contains too much moisture to feed to nonsterile cohorts without excessive mold growth.
 Nonsterile nymphs on a nonsterilized dog food diet were found to reach adulthood after 9−10 months under laboratory conditions (room temperature and humidity).
 Cohorts of gnotobiotic and nonsterile nymphs on the shared, autoclaved rat chow are currently less than 7 months old, nonsterile insects are estimated to be seventh instar (average: 16.7 mm) while sterile insects are estimated to be fifth instar (average: 11.2 mm).
 As a result, we cannot, as of yet, verify whether our gnotobiotic cockroaches can successfully reproduce.
 However, given the ease with which new gnotobiotic cohorts can be established using this approach, this method shows great promise even in the absence of proven reproduction of gnotobiotic insects.